prettydiff/biddle/readme.md

 * Work on **status** is not started.
 This command will compare an installed application's version against a published version to determine if out of date.
   - Must allow an app name as an argument to manually check that application or *all* to check all installed applications
   - Status automation or intervals would be nice... such as checking app versions once a week and providing a message when out of date
 * Work on **list** command is blocked pending completion of **publish**.
-This command will list installed/published applications by name and will know of their publication location and installation directory.
+This command will list installed/published applications by name and version and will know of their publication location and installation directory.
 * Work on **uninstall** command is blocked pending completion of **install**.
   - Must delete the application
   - Must remove the application from the **list**
 * Work on **unpublish** command is blocked pending completion of **publish**.
   - Must delete the application
   - Must remove the application from the **list**

-## About
-This application is a cross-OS solution to creating tarballs for distribution and fetching files via HTTP(S).
-The project's goal is to provide a universal application distribution utility that is language agnostic, operating system independent, and platform independent.
-The only additional requirement for distributing application packages is online storage on a web server.
-This application provides all the client utilities to retrieve and unpackage applications.

 ## Supported commands
 Commands are the third command line argument, or second if the optional *node* argument is absent.
 Commands are case insensitive, but values and local paths are case sensitive.
 All local address are either absolute from the root or relative from biddle.